 Note: The Patentee is Thomas Disston.

 Note: This appears to be an excellent saw filing jig.
 I have never actually encountered one in the wild, but am on the lookout.

 The first saw filing guide I encountered in the wild was based on this patent by James Speed - the Speed Corp patented Saw Filing Guide.
 Patent number 2,495,991.

 The rake angle is controlled by the rotation of the file.
 You turn the file handle, #17, then tighten the nut, #21, to hold that angle.

-The bevel angle is set by rotating the whole assembly including the upper disc #10 about the lower disc #1 sits on the teeth.
-The arm #13 on the upper disc has a small boss #14 on the underside which catches small holes #15 in the lower disc.
+The bevel angle is set by rotating the whole assembly including the upper disc #10 about the lower disc #1, which sits on the saw teeth.
+The arm #13 on the upper disc has a small boss #14 on the underside which catches small holes #15 in the upper disc.

 If you exert any force while filing, or if the file catches, the discs rotate pretty freely, giving you an unexpected new bevel angle.

 I used this filing guide a few times before deciding I could do better.
 My jigs arose directly from this guide.

 I gave up the idea of having the guide be adjustable for bevel angle.
 Instead, I made a small number of single bevel angle sliders that handle the small number of angles I actually use.

 Although patented in 1950, this jig missed the design advantage (in the Roth jig above) of angling the the arms that hold the file - increasing the usable range of motions for larger bevel angles.